psn-anonymous/PointSamplingNet/README.md

 # Point Sampling Net: Fast Subsampling and Local Grouping for Deep Learning on Point Cloud

-This repo is implementation for our paper Point Sampling Net: Fast Subsampling and Local Grouping for Deep Learning on Point Cloud
+This repo is implementation for our paper:<br>
+Point Sampling Net: Fast Subsampling and Local Grouping for Deep Learning on Point Cloud

 ## Classification